kubernetes/community/contributors/design-proposals/statefulset-update.md

 PodTemplates that it does not own, it will report an error, but it will continue reconstructing the StatefulSet's history.
-1. The controller will filter out all PodTemplates that do not have a `StatefulSetTemplateRevisionLabel` mapped to a valid revision.
+1. The controller will filter out all PodTemplates that do not have a `StatefulSetTemplateGenerationLabel` mapped to a valid revision.
 This can only occur if the user purposefully deletes the label.
 In this case, the controller will report an error, but it will continue reconstructing the StatefulSet's revision history.
-1. For all the remaining PodTemplates, the controller will sort them in ascending order by the value mapped to their `StatefulSetTemplateRevisionLabel`.
+1. For all the remaining PodTemplates, the controller will sort them in ascending order by the value mapped to their `StatefulSetTemplateGenerationLabel`.
 This will reconstruct a list of PodTemplates from oldest to newest.
 Note that, as the revision is monotonically increasing for an individual StatefulSet, and as we use ControllerRef to mitigate selector overlap, the StatefulSet's history